Bachelor of Science in Speech & Hearing Sciences

 Individuals who earned a bachelor's degree or another advanced degree in a discipline other than speech and hearing sciences (also referred to as communication sciences or disorders) are not qualified to apply directly to a Master’s degree program in Speech-Language Pathology.

-Completion of the year-long (5 quarter) Postbaccalaureate program provides students from outside disciplines with the necessary academic foundation in normal hearing, speech and language development, speech acoustics, physiology and perception, hearing, as well as the nature of language, speech and hearing disorders in children and adults and the clinical processes involved in the identification, prevention and remediation of these disorders.
+Completion of the 5 quarter Postbaccalaureate program provides students from outside disciplines with the necessary academic foundation in normal hearing, speech and language development, speech acoustics, physiology and perception, hearing, as well as the nature of language, speech and hearing disorders in children and adults and the clinical processes involved in the identification, prevention and remediation of these disorders.